dsuryd/dotNetify-Elements/ViewModels/Docs/GetStarted.md

 #### Existing ASP.NET Framework

 The following steps will insert a demo page to an existing ASP.NET Framework project.
-We'll start from the _ASP.NET Web Application (.NET Framework)_ MVC template that Visual Studio generates.
+We'll start from the _ASP.NET Web Application (.NET Framework)_  template that Visual Studio generates, and use _MVC_.
+But the same can also apply with _WebForms_.

 Prerequisites:
 - .NET Framework 4.6 or up.